-First step in installing Gromacs is to get cmake, In the terminal, type:
+The first step in installing Gromacs is to get cmake, In the terminal, type:

 sudo apt-get install cmake

 If asked “After this operation, 16.5 MB of additional disk space will be used.
-Do you want to continue?”, Press y and then Press Enter.
+Do you want to continue?”, Press y and then press Enter.

-Next we need to install build essential with this command
+Next, we need to install build-essential with this command

 sudo apt-get install build-essential

-Before we go any further, it is good to know the path of our current working directory, in terminal, type:
+Before we go any further, it is good to know the path of our current working directory, in the terminal, type:

 Note down the path it shows, it is very important and will be used during real gromacs installation.